-Field Description
+198Fourth Interchange Railroad Country Code (2-character alpha)Country code for the fourth bridge railroad.

-198 Fourth Interchange Railroad Country Code (2-character alpha)
+Country code for the fourth bridge railroad.
+Fourth Interchange Railroad Country Code (2-character alpha)

 Country code for the fourth bridge railroad.

 "US" = United States

 "CA" = Canada

 "MX" = Mexico

-Routes on Canadian Pacific and Canadian National are split into US and Canada portions - CNUS/CPUS for US operations and CN/CPRS for Canadian operations.
-The country codes for CNUS/CPUS will be "US" and CPRS/CN will be "CA".
+Routes on Canadian Pacific and Canadian National are split into US and C portions - CNUS/CPUS for US operations and CN/CPRS for Canadian op The country codes for CNUS/CPUS will be "US" and CPRS/CN will be " erations.

 199 Fifth Interchange Railroad Country Code (2-character alpha)

 Country code for the fifth bridge railroad.
+Country code for the fifth bridge railroad.

-"US" = United States
+"US" = United States "US" = United States

-"CA" = Canada
+"CA" = Canada "CA" = Canada

 "MX" = Mexico

-Routes on Canadian Pacific and Canadian National are split into US and Canada portions - CNUS/CPUS for US operations and CN/CPRS for Canadian operations.
-The country codes for CNUS/CPUS will be "US" and CPRS/CN will be "CA".
+Routes on Canadian Pacific and Canadian National are split into US and C portions - CNUS/CPUS for US operations and CN/CPRS for Canadian op The country codes for CNUS/CPUS will be "US" and CPRS/CN will be " erations.

 200 Sixth Interchange Railroad Country Code (2-character alpha)

 Country code for the sixth bridge railroad.
+Country code for the sixth bridge railroad.

-"US" = United States
+"US" = United States "US" = United States

 "CA" = Canada

 "MX" = Mexico

-Routes on Canadian Pacific and Canadian National are split into US and Canada portions - CNUS/CPUS for US operations and CN/CPRS for Canadian operations.
-The country codes for CNUS/CPUS will be "US" and CPRS/CN will be "CA".
+Routes on Canadian Pacific and Canadian National are split into US and C portions - CNUS/CPUS for US operations and CN/CPRS for Canadian op The country codes for CNUS/CPUS will be "US" and CPRS/CN will be " erations.

 Field Description 201 Termination Railroad Country Code (2-character alpha) Country code for the termination railroad.
 "US" = United States "CA" = Canada "MX" = Mexico Routes on Canadian Pacific and Canadian National are split into US and Canada portions - CNUS/CPUS for US operations and CN/CPRS for Canadian operations.
 The country codes for CNUS/CPUS will be "US" and CPRS/CN will be "CA".
 202 Fuel Surcharge (9-digit numeric) Show any fuel surcharge in dollars for the study waybill.
 This field should not be masked.
 203 Unique Tracking Number (13-digit numeric) A unique number assigned to each record in the file.
 The tracking number differs from Field 1 because the unique tracking number will not change from monthly to annual files.
-Reported by Railroad Umler - function of Car Initial (field 6) and Car Number (field 7)
+Sources: Reported by Railroad Umler - function of Car Initial (field 6) and Car Number (field 7)